MingShaneTong/FruitClassifier/README.md

 1. Unzip data.zip into home directory.
 2. Create a 'models' folder for models to be stored into at each iteration.

+To create a model, run `python train.py`

+To test the model, run `python test.py`

 ## Content

 - /report, contains Latex files used to write the report.